AI-Collaboratory/Scribe/doc/setup_city.md

-Setting Up the Platform for a City's Documents
+Setting Up the Scribe Platform for a City's Documents
 =========
 Myeong
 ------------